sunfishcode/mustang/README.md

 needs to be initialized. `mustang` doesn't do this by default, but it does support this when the cargo feature "initialize-c-runtime" is enabled.

+To compile C code with a `*-mustang` target, you may need to [tell the `cc` crate which C compiler to use]; for example, for `i686-unknown-linux-mustang`, set the environment variable `CC_i686-unknown-linux-mustang` to `i686-linux-gnu-gcc`.

+[tell the `cc` crate which C compiler to use]: https://github.com/alexcrichton/cc-rs#external-configuration-via-environment-variables

 ## Known Limitations

 Known limitations in `mustang` include: